haova/rugo-site/src/pages/en/service.md

 After this call, `args`, `shared` and previous shared is merged through order priority into `args` of action function.

-If action call occur error, it throws an array of error which item is instance of `RugoError`.
+If action call occur error, it throws an array of error which item is instance of `RugoException`.

 ### `start`